Cat-Lady/animated-stars-nova/README.md

 "Endless Sky" Development Team and Michael Zahniser; For maintaining and creating the game

-Amazinite (Derpy Horse); for the great work on the animated sun frames.
+Amazinite (Derpy Horse); for the great work on the animated sun's frames.